ichifarm/ichi-oneToken/docs/version/v1/OneTokenV1Base.md

 governance can close a strategy and return funds to the vault
      @dev strategy remains assigned the asset with allowance set to 0.
-       Emits positionsClosed: false if strategy reports < 100% funds recovery, e.g. funds are locked elsewhere.
      @param token ERC20 asset with a strategy to close.
-Sweeps all registered assets.
+Strategy should sweep all registered assets.